Strategic Risk Management for Leaders

 Harriet lectures extensively on tax matters and Jersey law.
-Recent lectures have included the following topics:

 Working and playing with connected technology is now commonplace but users are generally unaware of the operations involved, of the digital signals that are manipulated by logical processes acting on millions of microprocessors that are part of the computing devices that they are using.
 These are relatively new phenomena and they are yet to find their proper place in the law.
 Specific and limited legislation governing some of the relevant principles has been passed in certain jurisdiction but none in others.
 Other than that, we must look to existing legal and equitable principles to discover the rights and obligations that arise out of the digital activities of computing and other devices.

 The private client professional is particularly affected.
 What digital property rights and interests are to be administered by the personal representatives of a deceased person?
 What decisions should an agent take in relation to the digital property and affairs of a person whose capacity is diminished?
 What advice can be given about estate planning to reduce the particular issues that arise with digital assets after death or incapacity?
 This masterclass will identify and describe the new skills that the private client professional will need to acquire in order to be able to cope with identifying, planning and administering digital assets in the 21st century.